pzelnip/www.codependentcodr.com/content/iterm2-setup.md

 handy for displaying things like what branch you're currently on or similar "contextual" items.
-For me because I do a lot of Python work and I'm constantly switching between various Python virtual environments I have my badge display the current Python version that's enabled.
+For me because I do a lot of Python work and I'm constantly switching between various Python virtual environments I have my badge display the current Python version that's active.
 To set this up, I have the following in my `.bashrc` file:

 ```shell